kwalczak80/Speedy-cars/README.md

 - As a user, I want to log in after I created an account and see my test drive bookings
 - As a user, I want to be informed if a test drive cannot be completed for any reason
 - As a user, I want to be informed if a test drive was booked successfully

+### Site owners Goals

+- As a site owner, I want to attract car buyers
+- As a site owner, I want an appealing website with a range of cars
+- As a site owner, I want users to be to view the full range of cars available for sale
+- As a site owner, I want users to be able to view the relevant description of each car along with the price
+- As a site owner, I want users to able to have an option to search for the car they are looking for
+- As a site owner, I want users to be able to make an inquiry about the car
+- As a site owner, I want users to be able to book the test drive with the selected car.
+These need to include data validation so the user can only book future dates and within valid opening times
+- As a site owner, I want users to be informed if a test drive cannot be booked
+- As a site owner, I want users to be able to edit and cancel a test drive
+- As a site owner, I want users to be able to read about the business
+- As a site owner, I want users to be able to navigate the site easily and quickly
+- As a site owner, I want users to be able to sign in to or create an account
+- As a site owner, I want users to be able to log out of their account
+- As a site owner, I want to be able to add new cars or remove if sold
+- As a site owner, I want users to be able to view the business’ social media
+- ** As a logged-in administrator, I want to be able to add testimonials

+### Error Flow

+- In the event that the desired page cannot be located, the user should be able to return through the website's navigational structure without hitting the back button on their browser